eclipse-hono/hono/site/content/admin-guide/device-registry-config.md

 <!--more-->

-There is no particular technical reason to implement these two API's in one component, so for production scenarios there might be two different components each implementing one of the API's.
+There is no particular technical reason to implement these three API's in one component, so for production scenarios there might be up to three different components each implementing one of the API's.

-The Device Registry component also exposes [HTTP based resources]({{< relref "user-guide/device-registry.md" >}}) for managing both registration information and credentials of devices.
+The Device Registry component also exposes [HTTP based resources]({{< relref "user-guide/device-registry.md" >}}) for managing tenants and the registration information and credentials of devices.

 The Device Registry is implemented as a Spring Boot application.
 It can be run either directly from the command line or by means of starting the corresponding [Docker image](https://hub.docker.com/r/eclipse/hono-service-device-registry/) created from it.